jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-15-kafka-development-with-docker-part-6/index.md

 ![](topics-01.png#center)

-We can browse individual messages in the *Messages* tab of a topic.
+We can browse individual messages in the *Messages* tab.
 Note that we should select the Glue serializer plugin name (*online-order*) on the *Value Serde* drop down list.
 Otherwise, records won't be deserialized correctly.

 ![](topics-02.png#center)

-We can check the topic messages on *kpow*.
+We can check the topic messages on *kpow* as well.
 If we select *AVRO* on the *Value Deserializer* drop down list, it requires to select the associating schema registry.
 We can select the pre-set schema registry name of *glue1*.
 Upon hitting the *Search* button, messages show up after being deserialized properly.

 ![](topics-03-01.png#center)